ACDIVOCATech/bulletchartr/README.md

 ![](README_files/figure-html/unnamed-chunk-4-1.png)<!-- -->

-As you can see instead of the proper column names we have some with names like "WEEKS" or "YEArz".
-By specifying that they are ... we can ensure that the function understands that those are the correct columns for

-Moving on to the variables that are calculated internally by the function...
+Now let's move on to the variables that are calculated internally by the function!

 The percentages along the horizontal axis are calculated by:

-* `Perc`: Value of indicator as percent of yearly taget and percent of the year at the current time
+* `Perc`: Value of indicator as percent of yearly target and percent of the year at the current time
 * `PercWeek`: Last week's value of the indicator as percent of yearly target and percent of the year
 * `PercYear`: Last year's value of the indicator as percent of yearly target and percent of the year